rhysd/git-brws/README.md

 Note: Currently only GitHub and GitHub Enterprise are supported.

-Note: If you have created multple pull requests at the same repository with the same branch name, the command may not open a pull request page you want.
+Note: If you have created multiple pull requests at the same repository with the same branch name, the command may not open a pull request page you want.

 ### Cooperate with other tools